philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

   end
 {% endhighlight %}

-This was beyond my skill level with regular expressions, but of course I was impressed.
+This was beyond my current skill level with regular expressions, but of course I was impressed.
 It could be shortened into a single line!

 And, of course, the final result, which unfortunately proves to be almost as readable as the claims suggest, though the answer to the bard’s question proves no simpler: